dhruvaldarji/MeanServiceSite/README.md

 This application supports using Protractor for end to end testing.
 To get started complete the following steps.

-1. Use npm to install Protractor globally with:     npm install -g protractor This will install two command line tools, protractor and webdriver-manager.
+1. Use npm to install Protractor globally with: `npm install -g protractor` This will install two command line tools, protractor and webdriver-manager.
-Try running protractor --version to make sure it's working.
+Try running `protractor --version` to make sure it's working.

 2. The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
-Use it to download the necessary binaries with:     webdriver-manager update
+Use it to download the necessary binaries with: `webdriver-manager update`

-3. Now start up a server with:      webdriver-manager start This will start up a Selenium Server and will output a bunch of info logs.
+3. Now start up a server with: `webdriver-manager start` This will start up a Selenium Server and will output a bunch of info logs.
 Your Protractor test will send requests to this server to control a local browser.
 Leave this server running throughout the tutorial.
-You can see information about the status of the server at http://localhost:4444/wd/hub.
+You can see information about the status of the server at `http://localhost:4444/wd/hub`.

-For More information reference Protractor [here](https://angular.github.io/protractor/#/)
+For More information reference Protractor [here](https://angular.github.io/protractor/#/).